XPRIZE/GLEXP-Team-Chimple-goa/goa/LOCALIZE.md

   Additionally one needs to change ***[Lesson.cpp](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/blob/master/goa/Classes/lang/Lesson.cpp)*** and ***[TextGenerator.cpp](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/blob/master/goa/Classes/lang/TextGenerator.cpp)***.

 * The ***[menu](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/Classes/menu)*** folder contains classes required for navigation between sections and mini-games.
 * The ***[mini-games](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/tree/master/goa/Classes/mini_games)*** folder contains a class for each mini-game.
 Few classes inside the ***mini-games*** folder have the code to create the game levels, sprite and other similar content based on the alphabets present in the local language.
 Also, in the ***[BlastLetter.cpp](https://github.com/XPRIZE/GLEXP-Team-Chimple-goa/blob/master/goa/Classes/mini_games/BlastLetter.cpp)*** file the instructions are getting translated from English to the local language.
-The following list of flies requires changes:
+The following list of files requires changes:

   <pre>
   <b><i>mini_games</i></b>